 - Social Media Activism: Utilize social media forums to educate, amplify, and resist.

 - Umoja Circles: Provide an emotional processing space for Black folx impacted by COVID-19 and racism.

 The Action Lab is also making progress on the research front.
 We now have a working group tasked with identifying areas for inquiry, grants for particular justice-based efforts, collaboration with faculty and doctoral students, and the need to establish the Action Lab’s own voice in creating research knowledge.
 In the coming year, I anticipate we will establish collaborations with university-wide centers and faculty by offering consultation and anti-racist perspectives on their work.

 As the Action Lab’s momentous first year draws to a close, I am optimistic that our emphasis on participatory and activist research will contribute to the transformation of the social work profession, both in direct practice and globally.
 We will further the PROP efforts started by CSSW alumni in 2015 by assisting the School of Social Work, and Columbia writ large, to make real progress toward advancing Black lives and dismantling systems of oppression.

 Dr. Ovita F. Williams is the executive director of the Action Lab for Social Justice at Columbia School of Social Work.
-She also also serves as an associate director of field education and as an adjunct lecturer.
+She also also serves as an associate director of Practicum Learning and as an adjunct lecturer.